Last Updated on October 31, 2020 by Avia

 Celtic meanings surrounding the five-fold motif are fascinating and their significance far-reaching.
 Specifically, I’m completely enchanted by the fifth element, and how it’s translated by the ancient Celtic mind.

 I love the idea of integration in the five-fold symbols.
 The idea is not exclusively Celtic.
-Indeed, almost every culture having the spiritual capacity to observe their world and the universe in which it spins, has five prime symbolic themes.
+Indeed, almost every culture has the spiritual capacity to observe their world and the universe in which it spins, has five prime symbolic themes.

 The first four themes are timeless, honored cornerstones of life found in countless cultures (including Celtic) and they are fairly straightforward.
 They deal with classic structures.
 For example: